fire55empire/MyTracker/README.md

 ### Notifications & Scheduling

-- **Implementation**: WorkManager with OneTimeWorkRequest for each window
+- **Implementation**: AlarmManager with exact alarms for precise timing
-- **Missed Window Check**: At the end of each time window, a worker checks if the user pressed the button
+- **Missed Window Check**: At the end of each time window, AlarmReceiver checks if the user pressed the button
 - **Notifications**:
   - If missed → humorous scold message (random from array)
   - If pressed → optional praise notification
-- **Boot Persistence**: BootReceiver reschedules all notifications after device reboot
+- **Boot Persistence**: BootReceiver reschedules all alarms after device reboot

-#### WorkManager Strategy
+#### AlarmManager Strategy

-Each time window gets a OneTimeWorkRequest scheduled for its end time:
+Each time window gets an exact alarm scheduled for its end time:
-- Goal with 2 windows/day for 7 days = 14 scheduled work requests
+- Goal with 2 windows/day for 7 days = 14 scheduled alarms
-- Work is tagged by goal ID for easy cancellation
+- Uses `setExactAndAllowWhileIdle()` for reliable delivery even in Doze mode
+- Alarms wake the device if needed
-- On boot, all work is rescheduled via BootReceiver
+- On boot, all alarms are rescheduled via BootReceiver

 ### Data Model